 - All of our labs have a sign posted on the door with pertinent safety information, including the name and contact information of the person responsible for that particular lab.

-- Two or more authorized people need to be present at all times if working in any undergraduate lab.
+- Two or more authorized people need to be present at all times if working in any teaching lab.
 No exceptions!

 - Labs must be kept neat and aisle-ways unobstructed.
-Bring to the attention of the TA anything you observe that is unsafe.
-Nothing is to be stored in aisle-ways or hallways so as to prevent egress from the building in an emergency.
-Nothing heavy is to be stored on top of cabinets.
+Do not store anything in aisle-ways or hallways as to prevent egress from the building in the event of an emergency.

 - No ties or long hair around any rotating machinery.

 - No food or drink in any undergrad lab.

 - No child under the age of 12 is permitted in any lab unless he or she is enrolled in an approved sponsored program or authorized by the department chair.
 Anyone between the ages of 12 to 16 must be supervised at all times.